pagnani/PlmDCA.jl/README.md

 PlmDCA
 ======

 Pseudo-likelihood maximization in [Julia](http://julialang.org).
-The detail of the algorithm can be found at http://plmdca.csc.kth.se/.
+A complete description of the algorithm can be found at http://plmdca.csc.kth.se/.
 If you use this algorithm you should cite:

 1. M. Ekeberg, C. Lovkvist, Y. Lan, M. Weigt, E. Aurell, Improved contact prediction in proteins: Using pseudolikelihoods to infer Potts